5stars217/5stars217.github.io/_posts/2023-08-08-red-teaming-with-ml-models.md

 Claiming an organization is easy, just find an unclaimed Organization name. the organization name, i.e Netflix.com doesn’t need to match the @xyz or the registering user.
 However, if you register in this manner, you wont get a ‘verified’ status for your organization, which doesn’t seem to modify people's behavior at least in my experience.

+Pic: What a 'verified' org looks like.
+I missed that this  'verified' systemexisted for most of the time I was doing this against targets.

 ![verification](/assets/img/post7/google.png){: .mx-auto.d-block :}

 The only time the email and domain name **need** to match on Hugging Face is when enabling 1 click access for members of that domain to the organization, which will then show the organization in ‘verified’ status.